-Seattle protest declared a riot after demonstrators throw explosives and rocks, police say
+16 arrested after protesters throw explosives and rocks at police in Seattle, authorities say

 The city has been grappling with protester-police violence for weeks since the formation of the CHOP territory -- named for the neighborhood and once called the Capitol Hill Autonomous Zone.
 The CHOP began as a way for demonstrators began protesting and calling for justice in the death of George Floyd.

 Police cleared the zone on July 1.
-Three days later a protester was killed during a demonstration.
+Three days later, a protester was killed during a demonstration.